Denpasar, located in South Bali, is the capital city of the island of Bali, Indonesia.

 MUGGING RISK : LOW

-Mugging and kidnapping is unlikely to happen to you in Denpasar, especially if you are a tourist.
+Mugging and kidnapping are unlikely to happen to you in Denpasar, especially if you are a tourist.
 Although the risk is low, it still exists, so try not to go to dangerous areas at night.

 TERRORISM RISK : MEDIUM